satyarsh/lm-sensors-capture/README.md

 basically create a text file of your choice and give the path of it to the script.

-Make sure that the text file you are writing to has write privileges(sudo chmod 777 \[file_path]) and lm-sensors is installed!
+Make sure that the text file you are writing to has write privileges(sudo chmod 777 path_of_file) and lm-sensors is installed!

 Ctrl + C to quit out of the Script.